L-Steinmacher/branch-project/README.md

-# Branch AWS Microservice Project
+# AWS Microservice Project
-A project for application to Branch Energy.
+A project to learn some AWS services.
 It will be using postgresql as a database hosted on AWS.
 Used to update the RDS through Lambda Functions and API Gateway.

 ## .env to setup for the RDS
 #### DB_NAME={should be your postgres database name}